-An Extended Family Member is a relative of a minor child within the third degree by blood or marriage to the parent or is the stepparent of a minor child.
+An Extended Family Member is a relative of a minor child within the third degree by blood or marriage to the parent, is the stepparent, or fictive kin of a minor child.
 The stepparent must be currently married to the parent of the child and not a party in a pending dissolution, separate maintenance, domestic violence, or other civil or criminal proceeding in any court involving one or both of the child’s parents as an adverse party.

 You may file a Petition for Concurrent Custody if you are an extended family member who is caring full time for the child in the role of a substitute parent and the child is presently living with you.

 In addition, you must currently have physical custody of the child.
 You must have had physical custody of the child for at least 10 days in any 30-day period within the last 12 months and not have signed, written consent from a parent.